Stanford Disavows Statements From Hoover Institution Fellow, White House Advisor Dr. Scott Atlas

 “Stanford’s position on managing the pandemic in our community is clear.
 We support using masks, social distancing, and conducting surveillance and diagnostic testing.
 We also believe in the importance of strictly following the guidance of local and state health authorities,” the statement said.
 “Dr. Atlas has expressed views that are inconsistent with the university’s approach in response to the pandemic.
 Dr. Atlas’s statements reflect his personal views, not those of the Hoover Institution or the university.”

-On Sunday night, Atlas urged people in Michigan to “rise up” against Gov. Gretchen Whitmer after she announced new closures to schools and businesses as cases spiked in the state.
+Atlas received intense criticism after urged people in Michigan Sunday to “rise up” against Gov. Gretchen Whitmer after she announced new closures to schools and businesses as cases spiked in the state.
 Whitmer was targeted in an alleged kidnapping plot by so-called militia members which was foiled by the FBI just before the election.

 On Monday, Atlas clarified he was not trying to encourage more violence against Gov. Whitmer and was talking about voting and peaceful protest.